akakran22/Medical-ChatBot-Pro/README.md

 ### Prerequisites

-- Python 3.8+
+- Python 3.8+ or (3.10) - suggested
-- API keys for required services (see Configuration section)
+- API keys for required services should be stored in .env file

 ### Setup